KateMacdonald/GUI-docs/HTML/getting-started/installing.md

 	<div class="col-sm-10 col-sm-offset-1">
 		<h2 class="body-font">Installing the framework</h2>
 		<p class="lead">
-			The GUI has some requirements to function correctly which are listed below.
-Please also have a look at the index.html page within your downloaded blend archive.
-It details all of the requiremnts specifically to your blend.
+			Following these directions will make sure your GUI project functions correctly.
+For info specific to your GUI blend, check the index.html page that you'll find in your download.
 		</p>
 	</div>

 	<div class="col-sm-7 col-sm-offset-2">
-		<h3 class="body-font">An entire empty page</h3>
+		<h3 class="body-font">Start with an empty page</h3>
 		<p>
-			The code below shows an entire GUI page with everything installed.
+			The code below shows a blank GUI page with everything installed.
 Let's go through each part individually.
 		</p>
 	</div>